Fear of CommitmentBy Dr. Margaret Paul

 December 31, 2006

 Do you want to be in a relationship but have a fear of commitment?
 Do you keep picking the wrong people?
-Discover the underlying cause of a fear of commitment and what to do about it.
+Discover the underlying cause and how to heal it.

 In my counseling work, I often work with clients who have a deep fear of commitment.
 These individuals generally say that they want to be in a loving relationship, yet they keep picking "the wrong people."